tuneinsight/lattigo/examples/README.md

 ### Integers

 - `int_ride_hailing`: an example on privacy preserving ride hailing.
-- `int_vectorized_OLE`: an example on vectorized oblivious linear evaluation using RLWE trapdoor.
+- `int_vectorized_OLE`: an example on vectorized oblivious linear evaluation using an RLWE trapdoor.

 ### Reals/Complexes

-- `reals_bootstrapping`: a series of example showcasing the capabilities of the bootstrapping for fixed point arithmetic.
+- `reals_bootstrapping`: a series of examples showcasing the capabilities of the bootstrapping for fixed point arithmetic.
   - `basics`: an example showcasing the basic capabilities of the bootstrapping.
-  - `high_precision`: an example showcasing high precision bootstrapping.
+  - `high_precision`: an example showcasing high-precision bootstrapping.
   - `slim`: an example showcasing slim bootstrapping, i.e. re-ordering the steps of the bootstrapping.

 - `reals_scheme_switching`: an example showcasing scheme switching between `hefloat` and `hebin` to complement fixed-point arithmetic with lookup tables.